 Finally, slot in some time to do some physical exercise.
 Not only will it keep you feeling healthy, playing sport, hitting the gym or going for a jog can be a great way to clear your mind and de-stress.

-Our CeMAP courses give you the chance to access revision notes, specimen papers, online tools and expert advice, to help you prepare for the exam (please note, fees are applicable for some of these services).
+Our CeMAP courses give you the chance to access mock papers and expert advice, to help you prepare for the exam (please note, fees are applicable for some of these services).

 We offer a number of online CeMAP courses, which allow you to fit studying around your lifestyle.
 You can find out more on our CeMAP Courses or contact one of our Course Experts today on 0203 198 7700.

 If you've not yet enrolled onto one of our CeMAP courses, we do offer the following to get you started:

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals

 We are very fortunate to have the amazing NHS, who are working tirelessly to look after the nation.

 Our NHS staff and volunteers care for all patients, not just those affected by Covid-19, and we want them to know the country has also got their back.
 We can help.

 For all courses purchased, e-Careers shall be donating to the NHS, to help them get through this and show your support.